sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Consider using `HEAD` to efficiently lookup whether large resources or collection resources have been updated in conjunction with the `ETag` header.
+### Consider using `HEAD` to efficiently lookup whether large resources or collection resources have been updated in conjunction with the `ETag` header

 // TODO: add description.